-Windows, Mac OS X & Linux.
+Windows, Mac OS X and GNU/Linux.

 DIN is a standalone application.

 On Mac OS X, download and open the DIN Is Noise disk image.
 Drag the DIN Is Noise application to your Applications folder and double click on the DIN Is Noise application to start DIN.

 On Windows, download and unzip the DIN Is Noise zip file.
 Enter the DIN Is Noise folder and double click on DIN Is Noise executable.

 On Mac OS X, double click on the DIN Is Noise application in your Applications folder to start DIN.